-4) vmProtect 7 dynamic tab
+4) vmProtect 9 dynamic tab

-This is the dynamic tab which appears in the ribbon and changes depending on the currently selected action of the View or Configure tabs.
-This dynamic tab shows the buttons which are specific to the current View or Configure tab actions.
+This is the dynamic tab which appears in the ribbon and changes depending on the currenty selected action of the View tab.
+This dynamic tab shows the buttons which are specific to the current View tab actions.